SalimaMamma/Data-Analysis/README.md

 - MAMMA Salima
 - AIN GUERAD Manel

-All details are in the report attached to this repository and the generated graphs are available in Photos repository
+All details are in the report ( written in french language ) attached to this repository and the generated graphs are available in Photos repository